Plugin + Website

 overview

-Users are uneasy about how their data is used, leading to decrease trust + tool adoption.
+Users are uneasy about how their data is used, leading to decreased AI tool adoption and trust.

-How might we make users feel informed, secure, and in control of their privacy while using AI chatbots, like Claude or ChatGPT?
+How might we make users feel informed, secure, and in control of their privacy while using AI platforms?

 As Digital Spaces Increase, Meaningful Connection Decreases.
 Or so it feels...